pantheon-systems/documentation/source/content/guides/disaster-recovery/04-incident-remediation.md

 Customer playbook should include:

 - _If using Redis_: Test application for ability to handle a mass Redis cache rebuild.
-- _If using Solr_: Consult with your Pantheon CSM to determine an appropriate monitoring and recovery strategy.
+- _If using Solr_: Consult with your Pantheon Customer Success Manager (CSM) to determine an appropriate monitoring and recovery strategy.

 ## Remediating Application Issues